rpingx/chrome-tab-control/README.md

 This extension allows me to manually purge all tabs to the left of my current tab.

 It also lets me set a maximum number of open tabs.
+Whenever I go over the limit, the leftmost tab gets closed.

 If I want to keep a tab, I added it to a group.

 ## Overview
 The Tab Control Chrome Extension allows you to manage your open tabs more effectively by providing the following functionalities: